Documentation

 Contact Map

 Next to the download button on the results page, the user can view the protein contact map in an interactive pop-up window.
 Since this is a two-dimensional representation of a protein's contacts, each axis of the map represents a polypeptide chain, both of which can be dynamically adjusted (1 for the X-axis and 2 for the Y-axis).
 In this way, inter-chain contacts can be visualized by selecting different chains in the menus, and the maps can also be saved in ".png" format (3).
+(4) Interactive view of the selected pair of chains, with each point being a pair of residues, and the colors representing the predominant type of contact for the pair.
+(5) By hovering the mouse over any of the points, the user can see the detailed information for all the contacts made by the residue pair.

 Types of Bonds and Interactions used in COCαDA-web